 Location: English Harbour, Antigua

 Once lunch was finished, we all had the rest of the day to ourselves.
-We were all allowed some free time on shore in the dock area we’re settled in.
-Everyone just broke up into either pairs or they went off on their own and just had a day where they could just relax and catch up on what they haven’t done yet.
+We were all allowed some free time onshore in the dock area we’re settled in.
+Everyone just broke up into either pair, or they went off on their own and just had a day where they could just relax and catch up on what they hadn’t done yet.
 Or some just wandered around and explored a little bit for their last day by going a little further into town.

 Everyone came back to the ship after showers and picking up laundry at about 5:00.
-We all scattered around the ship either relaxing or helping prep for dinner which was so good.
-Chicken Parmesan with spaghetti, it was fantastic.
+We all scattered around the ship, either relaxing or helping prep for dinner, which was so good.
+The Chicken Parmesan with spaghetti was fantastic.
 And then we had oceanography for our last bit of work for the day.
 We set sail for Green Island tomorrow and then St Barthelemy in the next couple of days.